martinalebachew/BrenerBot/README.md

 ### Optional: Add Commands!

 BrenerBot is build with a high level of modularity in mind.
-You can add your own commands by creating command files in a sub-directory under 'src/commands' and conforming with the command structure, as specified in 'src/commands/commands.ts'.
-Make sure to include this sub-directory in 'src/commands/categories.ts' and define the corresponding category name in native language.
+You can add your own commands by creating command files in a subdirectory under 'src/commands' and conforming with the command structure, as specified in 'src/commands/commands.ts'.
+Make sure to include this subdirectory in 'src/commands/categories.ts' and define the corresponding category name in native language.

 A command file should look like this: